scottyehengz/EECS-556-Project/README.md

 Tuning_Motion_illusion_Diffusion.ipynb is the demo for using motion illusion to mitigate artifacts

-Motion Illusion(folder) is a MATLAB based impplementation of motion illusion
+Motion Illusion(folder) is a MATLAB based implementation of motion illusion